Activating WordPress Maintenance Mode with WP-CLI

 WP-CLI allows you to perform various tasks, such as installing and updating plugins, managing themes, configuring settings, and much more, all through the convenience of your command line or terminal.

-Installing and updating WP-CLI
+Installing and Updating WP-CLI

 Before you can use WP-CLI, you need to install it on your local machine or server.
 To install WP-CLI, follow these steps: